aleksander-saz/DS-Projects/Project_03/README.md

 - apartment floor type;
 - coefficient of correlation of living area to total area;
 - coefficient of correlation of kitchen area to total area;
-4) Perform the explorational analysis and plot histograms for paramters: total area, price, quantity of rooms, ceiling height;
+4) Perform the exploratory analysis and plot histograms for parameters: total area, price, quantity of rooms, ceiling height;
 5) Calculate the average and median value of selling period;
 6) Find the cities with biggest quantity of advertisements;
-7) Find what distance is considered as citycenter.
+7) Find what distance is considered as city center.
 8) To conduct the analysis and find the parameters with higher effect on the price of realty in city center, in city overall and compare the results;